 Many people are well-intentioned when starting a nonprofit organization, but do not understand how challenging it can be, so here are some useful tips for how to get started.

 Before starting a nonprofit, you’ll need to have what’s called an entity.
 An entity is simply a person, partnership, organization, or business that has a legal and separately identifiable existence.
 Below are instructions for forming one.

 Pick A Name For Your Organization

 First, you’ll need to pick a name for your organization.
 This is because every form and application you fill out to create your future nonprofit will require a name.
-When you are honing in on your name, it is suggested to consider what web domain names are available.
+When you are honing in on your name, consider what web domain names are available.

 Name Availability And Name Reservation

 This step is done at the state level and accomplished through your State’s Secretary of State office.
-(Side Note: You can skip this step if you are ready to file your articles of incorporation.
-If you don’t know what articles of incorporation are, keep reading.)
+(You can skip this step if you are ready to file your Articles of Incorporation.
+If you don’t know what Articles of Incorporation are, keep reading.)
 In many states, it takes just as much time to reserve as it does to file and get the name.
 Some states offer a name availability check to see if a name is available.
 Some states offer a name reservation so you can lock in your name, preventing someone else from getting it.
 Many states also offer a name availability or name reservation online option.
-In the Tools section of our resource center, we offer links to find your corresponding state’s Secretary of State Office.
-Click here to be taken there.
-(Link: https://www.thebalance.com/secretary-of-state-websites-1201005)
+Find your corresponding state’s Secretary of State office.

 Buy Your Web Domain